You can have a beautiful garden whilst reducing the risk to your bushfire prone property …

-This can be an opportunity to think about what worked in your old garden and what you would like to change.
+This can be an opportunity to think about what worked in your old garden or acreage and what you would like to change.
 Nurseries, friends and family may be able to help you to regain some of your favourite plants lost to fire that held sentimental value to you.

 The best news is that there is a lot of design tips I can share with you to get your landscape ready!
 But before you get your gardening tools out or head down to the plant nursery, we need consider the following factors:

 - Do your homework – think site assessment and research

 - Plant selection to improve your garden’s defence, and

 Understanding How Fire Behaves in the Landscape

 By thinking about how fire behaves we can design to slow potential fire attack on our properties.

 Are you close to bushland or grasslands, in a rural area or on a semi-suburban block?
 The steeper the hill, the faster the speed and the intensity of the fire.
 Flames and radiant heat dry out vegetation which then burns easily.
 For instance a mowed lawn or paved areas, terraced areas using retaining walls may be useful in creating defendable spaces.

 Hot, dry and windy days create conditions that increase the possibility of fires starting and sustaining.

 When there is a lot of vegetation without spaces between this creates a continual path for fire to travel.
 Therefore, these factors should be considered in your garden design to reduce your risk.
 Consider the existing landscape fuel – this includes leaf litter, plants, mulch, fences, outdoor furniture, outdoor structures and how this fuel is likely to affect your dwelling and it’s defendability.